Survivor Series (2020): Raw

 The following night on Raw, for winning the men's Survivor Series match with a clean sweep, WWE official Adam Pearce stated that one of Team Raw's members would receive a WWE Championship match against Drew McIntyre at TLC: Tables, Ladders & Chairs and allowed each to state their case.
 The last to state their case was Braun Strowman, however, he became enraged over Pearce's use of the phrase "last but not least".
 This led to Strowman attacking Pearce and thus was suspended indefinitely.
 Former WWE Champion Randy Orton (who did not represent Raw at the pay-per-view but wanted a rematch) and United States Champion Bobby Lashley (who was the only champion from Raw to win his Champion vs. Champion match) each confronted Pearce backstage individually with their respective cases.
 Pearce scheduled three singles matches for that night, with the winners of each facing off in a triple threat match the following week to determine the number one contender.
 Riddle, Keith Lee, and AJ Styles advanced to the triple threat match by defeating Sheamus, Lashley, and Orton, respectively.
 Styles subsequently won the triple threat match.

 Also on Raw, due to Lana emerging the sole survivor of the women's elimination match, she was given a Raw Women's Championship match against Asuka.
 However, this match ended in a no-contest by an interference from Women's Tag Team Champions Nia Jax and Shayna Baszler.
 This led to a tag team match in which Lana and Asuka defeated Jax and Baszler in a non-title match.
+The following week, Lana and Asuka defeated Jax and Baszler in another non-title match, and a title match between the two teams was then scheduled for TLC.

 SmackDown

 On the following episode of SmackDown, Universal Champion Roman Reigns lambasted Jey Uso for Team SmackDown losing, as well as returning to aid Reigns in his match against McIntyre, even though he ordered Jey to leave the building.
 Reigns stated that the rest of Team SmackDown did not respect Jey, and because of that, they do not respect Reigns or their family.
 This enraged Jey, who then attempted to further prove himself by viciously attacking Otis with a chair during his entrance.
 Later, he attacked Daniel Bryan backstage, causing Bryan to lose his match.
 In the main event, Jey faced Kevin Owens.
 Jey was intentionally disqualified after attacking Owens with a steel chair.
 After the match, Jey continued his assault on Owens, however, Owens retaliated by delivering multiple Stunners to Jey.
 Owens then taunted Reigns directly, who watched on from a television backstage.
+The following week, Owens challenged Reigns to a Tables, Ladders, and Chairs match for the Universal Championship at TLC, and Reigns accepted.